RoboticsIIITH/roboticsiiith.github.io/_pages/eu_funding.md

 This partnership will help in the internationalization and modernization of Indian HEIs by connecting them with global robotics education and research efforts.

+_For overarching project information, please visit the [IRAS-HUB portal](https://iiitd.ac.in/iras-hub/)._

 ### Collaborators